Transient Lodging Tax

 On or before the fifteenth day of the month following each monthly of collection, a return for the preceding monthly tax collections shall be filed with Finance Department on one of the Transient Lodging Tax Remittance Forms attached below from the hotel and/or the intermediary.

-For more information - refer to the attachment below for the Transient Lodging Tax of the City of Lake Oswego.
+For more information - refer to the attachment to the right for the Transient Lodging Tax of the City of Lake Oswego.